 In late November 2020, the European Committee for the Prevention of Torture released its 7th periodic visit report on Ireland.
 In the report, the Committee reiterated its long-standing call for Irish authorities to suspend the use of prisons for immigration detention, noting that “a prison is by definition not a suitable place in which to detain someone who is neither suspected nor convicted of a criminal offence.”
 The Committee reported that it had met with several immigration detainees who detailed the harassment and abuse they had received from other prisoners.
 It noted, for example, a case whereby a “middle-aged diminutive foreign national was placed in a cell with two young remand prisoners who allegedly attempted to rape him as well as physically aggressed and verbally intimidated him.”

-Particular issues of concern also emerged regarding the spread of Covid-19 in prisons that are used to hold immigration detainees.
-In this regard, a number of measures were implemented in prisons in an attempt to combat the spread of Covid-19.
-At the onset of the pandemic, the Minister for Justice granted temporary release to a number of low risk prisoners in order to reduce occupancy and enable greater social distancing throughout the prison system.
-Information leaflets and newsletters are regularly handed out to prisoners and staff in order to raise awareness of the particular risks posed by Covid-19 in a custodial environment and to provide updates on the measures being taken by the service to keep prisoners and staff safe.
-The Irish Prison Service has also implemented Covid-19 screening measures at all prisons and any prisoner who experiences symptoms of Covid-19 is immediately assessed by prison healthcare staff, isolated and tested where necessary.
-The Irish Prison Service has opened a specific unit at Cloverhill Prison to allow for the isolation of confirmed Covid-19 cases among the prison population.
-This unit is used to accommodate symptomatic prisoners until such a time as they are cleared from isolation through the Covid-19 testing process.
+Particular issues of concern also emerged regarding the spread of COVID-19 in prisons that are used to hold immigration detainees.
+In this regard, a number of measures were implemented in prisons in an attempt to combat the spread of COVID-19.
+At the onset of the pandemic, the Minister for Justice granted temporary release to a number of low-risk prisoners in order to reduce occupancy and enable greater social distancing throughout the prison system.
+Information leaflets and newsletters are regularly handed out to prisoners and staff in order to raise awareness of the particular risks posed by COVID-19 in a custodial environment and to provide updates on the measures being taken by the service to keep prisoners and staff safe.
+The Irish Prison Service has also implemented COVID-19 screening measures at all prisons and any prisoner who experiences symptoms is immediately assessed by prison healthcare staff, isolated and tested where necessary.
+The Irish Prison Service has opened a specific unit at Cloverhill Prison to allow for the isolation of confirmed positive cases among the prison population.
+This unit is used to accommodate symptomatic prisoners until such a time as they are cleared from isolation through the COVID-19 testing process.

 European Committee for the Prevention of Torture, Report to the Government of Ireland on the visit to Ireland carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment from 23 September to 4 October 2019, 24 November 2020, available at: https://bit.ly/3p2o2La, 17.